nielubowicz/swamp-witch-build-docs/season-of-the-witch/Readme.md

 #### Delay Trimmer
 Internally, there is a trimmer for how far the delay signal can be controlled.
 Turn this _up_ for lower amounts of change in the delay time, and _down_ for more swing. **NOTE: If your delay signal dies, start here!**

+### Delay Modulation Switch
+When flipped on, removes control of the delay time from the `Delay` pot and transfers control entirely to the `Control Signal`.
+When flipped off, the delay time is controlled entirely by the `Delay` pot.

-### Repeats
+### Feedback
-Controls the amount of repeats in the signal.
+Controls the amount of feedback (number of repeats) in the signal.
 The pedal is capable of self-oscillation at higher settings (depending on the `Chaos` setting).

+### Feedback Modulation Switch
+When flipped on, removes control of the feedback/repeats from the `Feedback` pot and transfers control entirely to the `Control Signal`.
+When flipped off, the feedback is controlled entirely by the `Feedback` pot.

 #### Chaos
 Internally, there is a trimmer for the chaos avaiable in the `Repeats` knob.
 Turn it up to allow for easier self-oscillation, turn it down to avoid it altogether.

+### Phase Modulation Switch
+This switch controls the phase of the Feedback modulation with respect to the Delay modulation -- that is, when they are In-phase, a high control signal (bright LED) pairs long delays with lots of feedback, and when they are out of phase, a low control signal (dim LED) pairs short delays with lots of feedback.
+Another way to think about: In-phase is sound avalance, and Out-of-phase is space laser sounds.

 ---